 - Unsafe lane changes

-Many kinds of injuries can be caused by a rear end accident.
+You can sustain many types of injuries due to a rear-end accident.
 However, some of the most common include:

-- Whiplash injuries.
-Whiplash is a painful condition caused by the head being thrown suddenly forward by an impact from behind.
-The sudden movement can tear the tendons in the neck, causing pain that lasts for weeks, months or years.
-Whiplash is not always painful at first—many people don’t feel the effects until a day or two after the accident.
+- Whiplash injuries: Whiplash is a painful condition caused by the head being thrown suddenly forward by an impact from behind.
+The sudden movement can tear the tendons in the neck, causing pain that lasts for weeks, months, or years.
+Whiplash isn’t always painful at first.
+Many people don’t feel the effects until a day or two after the accident.

 Never insist you’re “fine” after an accident.
 The reality is that all injuries, no matter how seemingly small, should be seen by a doctor.

-You are entitled to recover the full cost of the accident.
-This can include many types of costs, such as:
+You’re entitled to recover the total cost of the accident.
+This can include many types of expenses, such as:

 - Medical bills